 The service is intended to compliment other transportation services to the community.

 How to Access

-Rides can be arranged by calling our drivers (see info below) located throughout our six county service area or by contacting our main office at Region XII office in Carroll at (712) 792-9914.
+Rides can be arranged by contacting our main office at Region XII office in Carroll at (712) 792-9914.
 You can also submit your information using the ridership pick-up form.

-Rides must be scheduled by contacting the driver 24 hours in advance of the needed ride.
-Rides can also be scheduled at most congregate meal sites.
-In-town service is $5.00 for a one-way ride and $10.00 round trip.
-Also there is a $5.00 charge for each additional stop.
+Rides must be scheduled by contacting the Carroll Office 24 hours in advance of the needed ride.
+In-town service is $7.00 for a one-way ride and $14.00 round trip.
+Also, there is a $7.00 charge for each additional stop.
 Out of town trips and other service are quoted on a per trip basis.
 Special trips and group outings are charged based on a “time and mileage” cost.

-For fees and other inquiries, please contact Tom Feldman or Jill Anthofer at the Carroll office.RIDERSHIP PICK-UP FORM
+For fees and other inquiries, please contact Matt Cleveland or Jill Anthofer at the Carroll office.RIDERSHIP PICK-UP FORM

 To ensure all citizens have access to Western Iowa Transit contact and scheduling information, the following brochures are available.